 Keith Kanios – Homepage

 In my personal life, I am a loving husband and father.
-I have very little tolerance for dishonesty, disrespect, misguided zealotry and/or fanaticism over anything, smug elitist attitudes or the physical/mental abuse of other people.
-I am very logical and organized... but I value instinct, intuition and common-sense just as well.
+I have very little tolerance for dishonesty, disrespect, misguided zealotry and/or fanaticism over anything, smug/elitist attitudes or the physical/mental abuse of other people.
+I am very logical and organized, but I value instinct, intuition and common-sense just as well.
 I do what I say and I don't make promises unless I know I can fulfill them.
 I will not help people who are not willing to help themselves.
-I am an extremely hard worker and sometimes that attribute, foolishly, takes away from my health.
+I like to work smarter, not harder.
 I like to help people understand things without bias, especially when it comes to technology.

-In my professional life, I am a veteran of the United States Navy, an accomplished electronics technician, an expert computer technician and an advanced computer programmer who specializes in, but is not limited to, x86/64 assembly language programming and PHP development.
-The rest of my abilities are too numerous to list here without destroying the context of this page, so please view my resume in the link below if you are interested.
+In my professional life, I am a veteran of the United States Navy, an accomplished electronics technician, an expert computer technician and an advanced computer programmer who specializes in, but is not limited to, x86/64 assembly language programming, C programming and website development.
+The rest of my abilities are too numerous to list here without destroying the context of this page, so please view my resume if you are interested.